Where is Gatwick?

 Gatwick already has the best rail access of any major UK airport, with train to check-in taking just two minutes at South Terminal.
 The station upgrade will be delivered alongside a significant increase in capacity in rail services through Gatwick, between Brighton and London including:

-- New Gatwick Express and Thameslink trains in service from 2016/17, providing more capacity and more passenger convenience
+- New Gatwick Express and Thameslink trains are now in service

 - Shorter overall journey times to the West End and city, compared to Heathrow